-Intended outcome Success criteria Ensure all children (and specifically disadvantaged pupils) have access to high quality teaching of writing and that personalised feedback leads to improved progress of PP Close the progress gap between Dis and non-Dis, especially in progress across terms and years but also in the proportion of disadvantaged being at least in line with non-disadvantaged in reaching their expected targets Ensure all children (and specifically disadvantaged pupils) have access to high quality phonics intervention leading to improved reading results later Increase average % of disadvantaged pupils passing the phonics screening to above national averages, and ensure those who have not passed previously have access to support to plug phonics skills gaps A higher proportion of all pupil premium pupils (R-Yr6) will make expected plus progress in relation to achieving age related expectations Monitoring systems and data outcomes show progress from individualised targets.
+Intended outcome Success criteria Ensure all children (and specifically disadvantaged pupils) have access to high quality teaching of writing and that personalised feedback leads to improved progress of PP Close the progress gap between Dis and non-Dis, especially in progress across terms and years but also in the proportion of disadvantaged being at least in line with non-disadvantaged in reaching their expected targets A higher proportion of all pupil premium pupils (R-Yr6) will make expected plus progress in relation to achieving age related expectations Monitoring systems and data outcomes show progress from individualised targets.
 Pupils eligible for PP in our earlier years make rapid progress by the end of the year so that all pupils eligible for PP meet age-related expectations Individual needs of pupil premium pupils will be addressed to reduce the gap in attainment and progress between this group and all pupils.
 Higher focus given to individual pupils' needs at P Progress meetings, curriculum meetings and HT meeting with CoG To develop a love of reading for all children, including those most disadvantaged Progress is evident and consistently strong.
 Curriculum meets/exceeds the requirements of the new Ofsted framework New resources and strategies across school To enhance equality of opportunity for all pupils All children accessed every area of the curriculum - creating a love of learning and thirst for knowledge Gap between disadvantaged pupils and their peers is closed To increase the mental health strategies available to support children and their families Children with positive mental health will be able to focus on their learning.
 Strategies for managing their mental health will become lifelong skills To ensure that proportion of DAP attending before and after school clubs is as high as that for non-DAP DAP attendance rates for school clubs is the same as those for non-DAP